Deep-Learning-with-Jax/day_03_exercise_algebra/README.md

 Plot the result.

 #### Regularization:
-Something happened around the year 2000.
-To investigate further, focus on the data from 2000 onward and filter the singular values.
+Focus on the data from 2000 onward and filter the singular values.
 Matrix A is not square in this case.
 Consequently, a zero block must appear in your singular value matrix.
 Plot filtered eigen-polynomials using epsilon equal to 0.1, 1e-3, 1e-9.